Fuzzy Black Holes from Mass Generation in Matrix Compactification: Review of IKKT compactification

 where the mass matrix consists of two blocks

 and breaks the $SO(1,9)$ symmetry to $SO(1,3) \times SO(6)$.
 The two terms $M^2_4$ and $M^2_6$ in (\ref{eq:Massmatrix}) are given by

 where $S_F$ and $S_B$ are the infinite sums

 and the bosonic sum is performed over non-zero modes.
 These sums can be regularised, and the infinite part cancels in the difference, leaving a finite, positive number.
-Note that, due to the fact that fermions do not have zero modes with this choice of boundary conditions, they completely decouple from the low-energy theory and supersymmetry is broken.
+Note that, because fermions do not have zero modes with this choice of boundary conditions, they completely decouple from the low-energy theory and supersymmetry is broken.

 On the other hand, fully periodic boundary conditions for the fermions, in the form

 yield the low-energy action